jozsag/wikipedia_word_freq/README.md

 Wikipedia Word-Frequency Dictionary

 No setup.py, sorry.
-Tested with python 3.12.4.
+Developed with python 3.12.4, and bs4 4.12.3.

+Not so comprehensive unit tests in word_frequency_count using doctest.

+For integration test of server_main.py see curl_tests.txt.